tenpy/tenpy/doc/intro/npc.rst

 are said to be **compatible with the charges** and can be non-zero.
 All other indices are **incompatible with the charges** and must be zero.

-In case of multiple charges, `qnumber` > 1, is a straigth-forward generalization: an entry can only be non-zero if it is `compatible` with each of the defined charges.
+In case of multiple charges, `qnumber` > 1, is a straight-forward generalization: an entry can only be non-zero if it is `compatible` with each of the defined charges.